keptn-sandbox/keptn-service-template-go/README.md

 1. In case you want to contribute your service to keptn-sandbox or keptn-contrib, make sure you have read and understood the [Contributing Guidelines](https://github.com/keptn-sandbox/contributing).
 1. Click [Use this template](https://github.com/keptn-sandbox/keptn-service-template-go/generate) on top of the repository, or download the repo as a zip-file, extract it into a new folder named after the service you want to create (e.g., simple-service)
-1. Run GitHub workflow `One-time repository initialization` to tailor deployment files and go modules to the new instance of the keptn service template.
+1. **Required**: Run GitHub workflow `One-time repository initialization` to tailor deployment files and go modules to the new instance of the keptn service template.
 This will create a Pull Request containing the necessary changes, review it, adjust if necessary and merge it.
 1. Figure out whether your Kubernetes Deployment requires [any RBAC rules or a different service-account](https://github.com/keptn-sandbox/contributing#rbac-guidelines), and adapt [chart/templates/serviceaccount.yaml](chart/templates/serviceaccount.yaml) accordingly for the roles.
 1. Last but not least: Remove this intro within the README file and make sure the README file properly states what this repository is about